vsco/dcdr/README.md

 ## Building a custom Server

-Exposing your feature flags to the open interner would be a terrible idea in most cases.
-The default server will work fine as long as access is restricted to internal clients only but what if we want to allow access to mobile clients?
-Since there are entirely too many auth strategies to cover and we are lazy, Decider `Server` allows you to add middleware to customize its behavior.
+Exposing your feature flags to the open internet would be a terrible idea in most cases.
+The default server will work fine as long as access is restricted to internal network clients but what if we want to allow access to mobile devices?
+Since there are entirely too many auth strategies to cover and we are kind of lazy, Decider `Server` allows you to add middleware to customize its behavior to suit your authentication needs.

 ### Extending with middleware